Toric Newton-Okounkov functions with an application to the rationality of certain Seshadri constants on surfaces: Background and Notation

 \subsection{Functions on Newton--Okounkov Bodies Coming from Geometric Valuations}

-The construction of Newton--Okounkov functions in the sense of concave transforms of filtrations goes back to Boucksom--Chen \cite{BC} and Witt--Nystr\"om \cite{MR3297156} who introduced them from different perspectives and in a more general way than considered in the following.
+The construction of Newton--Okounkov functions in the sense of concave transforms of filtrations goes back to Boucksom--Chen \cite{BC} and Witt--Nystr\"om \cite{MR3297156} who introduced them from different perspectives.
 We will focus on functions coming from geometric valuations as dealt with in \cite{KMSwB} and recall the definition restricted to that case.

 Given an irreducible projective variety $\var$, an admissible flag $\flag$ and a big divisor $\ds$ let $\nob{\flag}{\ds}$ be the corresponding Newton--Okounkov body.
 Let now $\sv \subseteq \var$ be a smooth irreducible subvariety.
 Then we define a Newton--Okounkov function $\fct_\sv$ in a two-step process.
 A point $\op \in \nob{\flag}{\ds}$ is called a \emph{valuative} point, if